lifs-tools/pygoslin/README.md

 # Python3 implementation for Goslin

-This is the mzTab-M reference implementation and validation API service for Python 3.
+This is the Goslin reference implementation  for Python 3.

 > **_NOTE:_**  This is an *early* development version, please use at your own risk and report issues to help improve it!

-mzTab-M is intended as a reporting standard for quantitative results from metabolomics/lipodomics approaches.
-This format is further intended to provide local LIMS systems as well as MS metabolomics repositories a simple way to share and combine basic information.

-mzTab-M has been developed with a view to support the following general tasks:
+The pygoslin has been developed with regard the following general issues:

-1. Facilitate the sharing of final experimental results, especially with researchers outside the field of metabolomics.
-2. Export of results to external software, including programs such as Microsoft Excel® and Open Office Spreadsheet and statistical software / coding languages such as R.
-3. Act as an output format of (web-) services that report MS-based results and thus can produce standardized result pages.
-4. Be able to link to the external experimental evidence e.g. by referencing back to mzML files.
+1. Ease the handling with lipid names for developers working on mass spectrometry-based lipidomics tools.
+2. Offering a tool to unify all existing dialects of lipids.

 ## Installation

 ### Prerequisites
-The pymzTab-m package uses pipenv to create an isolated and defined build environment.
+The pygoslin package uses pip to create an isolated and defined build environment.
 You will need Python >=3.5 to build the package.

 ```
 python3-pip